vignesh02/BebopRebopAPI/README.md

+"Nothing gets the taste of shame and humiliation out of your mouth like [BebopRebopAPI]" - Garrison Keillor

 The official Parrot ArDroneSDK3 is pretty user unfriendly and poorly documented, with very little sample code, especially for the Bebop.
 This library aims to fix that.
 Stay tuned.

 Note: I've only partially tested this stuff!